 In past, Macs were well secured computers thanks to UNIX-like operating system macOS (formerly Mac OS X / OS X).
 This OS was not majority system as was MS Windows, so it was “ignored” by hackers.
 With growing popularity of Mac computers, the same applied to “hacking scene” of macOS.
 You can no longer visit pirate or illegal websites without any risk for your Mac.
 Times are changing and Macs are no longer as secure as it was in past.

-Probably the most known malware, known as “optimalization tool”, is called MacKeeper.
+Probably the most known malware, known as “optimization tool”, is called MacKeeper.
 A lot of Mac users saw it as ad or, mostly, pop-up.
 You don’t have to visit pirate, banned or illegal sites to see it.
 Never install it, even on recommendation.
 It’s truly malware, which is hard to get rid of.

 It’s a good idea to get ad blockers, like AdBlock, or even better, uBlock. uBlock does not let pass ads from companies which paid for excluding from blocklist.
 If you are user of both macOS and iOS, we strongly recommend 1Blocker and Roadblock.

 Downloading legal software from genuine sites may be risk too.
-As in case of HandBrake, an open-source video transcoder for Macs, crackers attacked server and replaced HandBrake app with infected one.
+As in case of HandBrake, an open-source video transcoder for Macs, hackers attacked server and replaced HandBrake app with infected one.
 Same issue was with torrent client Transmission, which was infected by ransomware.